-It would be easy to hear John's fiery message of judgment, and to turn away feeling little hope, but to do that would be to miss the message of grace he brings as well.
-The one whom John proclaims as following did indeed come, bringing a message of grace, mercy and life abundant.
+We are also at a pivotal moment in the history of this congregation.
+As the dream of a new facility with which to minister to the community continues to clarify and solidify, we are poised at a moment of golden opportunity to look forward, to turn towards a future filled with the excitement, challenge and fulfillment of "bearing fruit worthy of repentance."
+It is a time in which we are fearful, but can you hear the clarion call from John urging us to turn towards a future filled with the grace of God made flesh in Jesus?
+Can you hear anew in this Advent season the promise of Immanuel, God with you?
+The one whom John proclaims as following him did indeed come, bringing a message of grace, mercy and life abundant.
 During this Advent season we celebrate the reality of that coming.
-But before we jump too quickly to the ooh's and aah's around the manger, we should dwell at least for a while on the significance and the meaning of that birth, we should hear - and heed - John's call to repentance, we should allow ourselves the opportunity to reflect upon what that judgment would be like for us without the grace and mercy of God in Christ Jesus, our Lord.
+But before we jump too quickly to the ooh's and aah's around the manger, we need to dwell at least for a while on the significance and the meaning of that birth.
+We need to hear - and heed - John's call to repentance, to turn to the future, leaving the past behind and moving forward into the grace and mercy of God in Christ Jesus, our Lord.
 That is the true spirit of Advent, and of Christmas, alike.

-Thanks be to God for his prophets, for his prophet John the Baptist, for the gospel writers, and above all for the gifts of the Holy Spirit and His Son Jesus Christ, the Advent of whom we celebrate, and in whom we place our faith and our trust.
+Thanks be to God for his prophets, for his prophet John the Baptist, for the gospel writers, and above all for the gifts of the Holy Spirit and His Son Jesus Christ, whose coming we celebrate in this season of Advent, and in whom we place our faith and our trust.